 When adding a new row on a regular section, you are asked to select a column structure.
-You can actually add a column on an existing row.
+You can add a column on an existing row.
 To do so, you can open the row settings panel by clicking the gear icon on the row handle.
 Under the Content tab on the row settings panel, you can simply click the Add New Column button to add a new column.
 To customize an existing column, you can click the gear icon.

 In Divi Builder, an actual design element is called module.
-There are 38 modules offered by Divi Builder in total.
+There are thirty-eight modules offered by Divi Builder in total.
 To add one, you can click the grey plus icon on the canvas area.

 To customize a module, you can click the gear icon on the module handle to open the module settings panel.

 Here are the modules offered by Divi Builder: